mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 Unauthorized error from the old server.
 * From EU hosted Mender, deploy a new software update with a `mender.conf` containing only the new server.
 This step is a formal clean-up and not urgent.

+!!!!!
+It is possible to migrate devices to the EU hosted Mender without support assistance, !!!!! however, this can be a high risk process and will be on your own responsability.

 !!!
 Note that this method will not work on generic instances of the Mender server.
 It is only !!! possible with hosted Mender and EU hosted Mender because the databases are internally